Fixed Bond

 You can open this account if you:

-After two years, your account will change to a Standard Saver.
+At the end of the 1 or 2 year term, your account will change to a Standard Saver.
 Before this happens, we'll contact you to explain your options and next steps.

 Gross rate means we won’t deduct tax from the interest we pay on money in your account.
 It’s your responsibility to pay any tax you may owe to HM Revenue & Customs (HMRC).